yiisoft/yii2-framework/UPGRADE.md

   ```

 * The signature of `View::registerJsFile()` and `View::registerCssFile()` has changed.
 The `$depends` and `$position`
-  paramaters have been merged into `$options`.
+  parameters have been merged into `$options`.
 The new signatures are as follows:

   - `registerJsFile($url, $options = [], $key = null)`
   - `registerCssFile($url, $options = [], $key = null)`